devvaki/DimMeasurement/dimmeasure/README.md

   <img width="650" height="650" alt="pcl1" src="https://github.com/user-attachments/assets/1eff8dff-2a87-423d-903b-78d9c6ca88e8" alt="Point Cloud PCS Analysis" />
 </p>

-So what is the above graphs?
+So what is the above graph say?
+From this, we can **spot the parcel’s footprint** and guess its height range.
 1. **Z distribution** — how points are spread along the scanner's vertical axis.
 2. **PCA height plot** — same data but aligned to the table plane using PCA (red line = estimated table height).
 3. **Top-down view** — X–Y plane colored by height above the table (yellow = top surfaces, purple = low).

-From this, we can **spot the parcel’s footprint** and guess its height range.

-## Problem Statemen
+## Problem Statement
 Given: The dataset includes representative photos showing:
 - Variation in parcel sizes
 - Common shapes and surface textures